|

 hall.

 Casual elegance is the theme of the weekend.
-The weather will be warm and there will be plenty of energetic and driving dances mixed in with the romantic and stately ones--suggested dress for the evening dances is spiffy and festive, but comfortable (though no shorts at night if you can help it, please).
-Hamilton
+The weather will be warm and there will be plenty of energetic and driving dances mixed in with the romantic and stately ones--suggested dress for the evening dances is spiffy, festive and comfortable.
+Hamilton area hotel and B&B information is

-search of your own personal preferences, especially on sites that may
+best found with a web search of your own personal preferences,

-offer discounts.
-Two good choices, though, are the Admirial Inn located across the
+especially on sites that may offer discounts.
+Two good choices, though,

-street from Dundurn Castle and near the Royal Botanical Gardens, and the
+are the Admiral Inn located across the street from Dundurn Castle and near the Royal Botanical Gardens, and the reasonably priced Hamilton Inn Motel, very close to the Dundas Town Hall.

-to the weekend is $85 and includes continental breakfast and lunch at
+Admission to the weekend is $85 and includes continental breakfast and lunch at the hall on Saturday plus ample dance-time refreshments.

 |